syarul/locomotor/README.md

 - useEffect
 - useLayoutEffect

-Which powered by Michael Klein's [hookuspocus](https://github.com/michael-klein/hookuspocus)
+See Michael Klein's [hookuspocus](https://github.com/michael-klein/hookuspocus) for more info.

 Some added features include:-
 - createContext